Great to have you here, Rushlin Boy, here on the cutting edge of societal evolution.

 Let's assume for the sake of the fun of it that these guys are right.

-I want you to imagine election day plus one.
+I want you to imagine Election Day plus one.

-The day after the election, if the Democrats lose, North Carolina, Virginia, Wisconsin, Pennsylvania, Ohio, and Florida, if that happens, there is going to be hell to pay like you haven't seen.
+The day after the election, if the Democrats lose North Carolina, Virginia, Wisconsin, Pennsylvania, Ohio, and Florida, if that happens, there is going to be hell to pay like you haven't seen.

 If that happens, no way they can charge fraud.

-And then it won't take them long to get back on track of blaming the stupidity of the voters.
+And then it won't take them long to get back on track of blaming the stupidity of the voters, which is something that they carry with them each and every day, and that is contempt for average people.

-Now the Washington Times, David Boyer story, poll shows Romney closing gap with Obama in the swing states.
+Now, the Washington Times David Boyer story poll shows Romney closing gap with Obama in the swing states.

 Obama has expanded his lead only in New Hampshire.

-The AP poll is the late.
+The AP poll is the late, the APGFK poll is in that poll.

 He's now up four, losing ground rapidly, but it's a poll that has an outsized Democrat sample.

-If this poll had an accurate party sample that reflected turnout on election day 2008, Obama would be a point down In the latest AP poll.
+If this poll had an accurate party sample that reflected turnout on Election Day 2008, Obama would be a point down in the latest AP poll.

-Well duh, that's not a surprise either.
+Well, duh, that's not a surprise either.

 It's exactly what I thought would be the case.